-Every pet care business needs clients!
+Every pet care business needs to manage their clients!
 In this article, we will review the steps for adding a client to Easy Busy Pets!

 Adding clients doesn't mean they have to have a login, although that is our suggested best practice.
 Easy Busy Pets allows for scenarios where the client and pet profiles are created and managed by the business.
 If however, a client is to access your services online (eg, online booking or making a payment), then they also need to be invited, the result of which they get access to your pet owner portal with a secure login.